 The sexy, sophisticated 10 Degrees South is one of Atlanta’s best-kept secrets, specializing in bold South African flavor.
 With white tablecloths, wood floors, dim lighting, and beautiful wooden chairs, the indoor patio at 10 Degrees South exudes the romantic, intimate feel of a South African bungalow.
 The exotic menu fuses together French, Portuguese, Dutch, German and Malaysian tastes in dishes like chicken curry with traditional South African spices and herbs and giant prawns butterflied and grilled in the shells and bathed in lemon butter sauce.
 Make sure to order a glass of wine from their extensive South African wine list to complete your romantic meal.

-Nikolai’s Roof, home to one of best skyline views of Atlanta, is an upscale restaurant specializing French-Russian cuisine.
+Nikolai’s Roof, home to one of the best skyline views in Atlanta, is an upscale restaurant specializing in French-Russian cuisine.
 Housed on the 30th floor of the Hilton Atlanta hotel, floor-to-ceiling windows surround the lush booths and tables decked in white tablecloths.
 Diners can choose a window-facing table for the most breathtaking views to accompany their decadent seasonal tasting menu (starting at $44 per person for three courses).
 Sip on a glass of wine from the award-winning wine selection and cozy up to celebrate any special occasion in impeccable fashion.